torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 A `Root Decoder` is logical construct of the physical address and interleave configurations present in the CFMWS field of the :doc:`CEDT
 <../platform/acpi/cedt>`.
-Linux presents this information as a decoder present in the `CXL Root`.
+GNU/Linux presents this information as a decoder present in the `CXL Root`.
 We consider this a `Root Decoder`, though technically it exists on the boundary of the CXL specification and platform-specific CXL root implementations.

-Linux considers these logical decoders a type of `Routing Decoder`, and is the first decoder in the CXL fabric to receive a memory access from the platform's memory controllers.
+GNU/Linux considers these logical decoders a type of `Routing Decoder`, and is the first decoder in the CXL fabric to receive a memory access from the platform's memory controllers.